wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 Each AWS account has limits on the amount of resources that are available to you for each AWS service.
 You can monitor and manage your resource usage and limits using the AWS service limit metrics in Wavefront.

-If you have an account with the required permissions, Amazon lists the [service limits that are available to query for you](https://console.aws.amazon.com/trustedadvisor/home#/category/service-limits)
+If you have an account with the required permissions, you can view the [available service limits](https://console.aws.amazon.com/trustedadvisor/home#/category/service-limits) in the AWS Trusted Advisor console.

 ### Example Queries for Service Limits